 About filters and highlighting in Power BI reports

+This article introduces you to filtering and highlighting in Power BI service.
+The experience is almost exactly the same in Power BI Desktop.
 Filters remove all but the data you want to focus on.
-Highlighting is not filtering since it does not remove data but instead highlights a subset of the visible data; the unhighlighted data remains visible but dimmed.
+Highlighting is not filtering.
+It doesn't remove data, but instead highlights a subset of the visible data; the unhighlighted data remains visible but dimmed.

 There are many different ways you can filter and highlight reports in Power BI.
-Putting all of that information in one article would get confusing, so we've broken it down like this:
+Putting all of that information in one article would get confusing, so we've broken it into these sections:

 - Introduction to filters and highlighting (the article you're reading now)